python/cpython/Doc/howto/clinic.rst

 you must also pass in ``y``--and if you don't pass in ``x`` you may not pass in ``y`` either.)

+In any case, the goal of Argument Clinic is to support argument parsing for all existing CPython builtins without changing their semantics.
-For the sake of backwards compatibility, Argument Clinic supports this alternate approach to parsing, using what are called *optional groups*.
+Therefore Argument Clinic supports this alternate approach to parsing, using what are called *optional groups*.
-Optional groups are groups of arguments that can only be specified together.
+Optional groups are groups of arguments that must all be passed in together.
 They can be to the left or the right of the required arguments.
 They can *only* be used with positional-only parameters.

-To specify an optional group, add a ``[`` on a line by itself before the parameters you wish to be in a group together, and a ``]`` on a line by itself after the parameters.
+To specify an optional group, add a ``[`` on a line by itself before the parameters you wish to group together, and a ``]`` on a line by itself after these parameters.
 As an example, here's how ``curses.window.addch`` uses optional groups to make the first two parameters and the last parameter optional::